 The NLRB case number;

-The CRD enforces California’s civil rights law which protects against unlawful discrimination or harassment in the workplace because of a protected category (such as a person’s race, sex, national origin, disability, religion, among others).
+The CRD enforces California’s civil rights laws which protect against unlawful discrimination or harassment in the workplace because of a protected category (such as a person’s race, sex, national origin, disability, religion, among others).
 The agency also investigates complaints of human trafficking and hate violence.

 How to Submit Request: An advocate can request an SOI by submitting an email request to SOIRequest@calcivilrights.ca.gov with the subject “Request for Statement of Interest.”